Publications, Inc., is the exclusively publisher of Gloria Emmerich’s

 Over the years the Rocky Hock Playhouse has succeeded in maintaining the reputation of being unique, wholesome, and family oriented.

-Gloria and her husband Jeff have been in full time Christian music and drama ministry for nearly 36 years.
+Gloria and her husband Jeff have been in full time Christian music and drama ministry for over 38 years.
 They began a traveling ministry in 1975 and have shared their two person musicals in nearly every state in the US and in dozens of foreign countries on four continents.
-In addition to performing at their theatre (the Rocky Hock Playhouse) in Edenton, NC they also make about 50 personal appearances across the US each year.
+In addition to performing at their theatre (the Rocky Hock Playhouse) in Edenton, NC they also make dozens of personal appearances across the US each year.
 The Emmerich's two person musicals include Together Forever, The Gift of Love, We’re in This Together, and Love Makes the World Go Round.
 They also work extensively with children and often include them in their musical Noah’s Incredible Cruise.

 Gloria Emmerich is the Rocky Hock Playhouse resident musical director, playwright, lyricist, composer and arranger.
 She and her husband Jeffrey own and operate the Playhouse which is located in NE North Carolina.
 It is one of only a few full time professional Christian theatres on the East Coast of the United States.
 Gloria was born and raised in Newport, Oregon.
-She has written over 45 musicals that have been performed at the Playhouse and around the world.
-Major works include King David, Simon Peter [Fisher of Men], Noah’s Incredible Cruise, Paul, [Fearless Lion of God], Out of the Darkness, Heaven Came Down, and Jacob, Prince of God.
+She has written over 75 musicals that have been performed at the Playhouse and around the world.
+Major works include King David, Simon Peter (Fisher of Men), Noah’s Incredible Cruise, Paul (Fearless Lion of God), Out of the Darkness, Heaven Came Down, Born This Day, For God So Loved…, Joy Unspeakable, and Jacob, Prince of God.

 is co-owner and artistic director at the Rocky Hock Playhouse in Edenton, NC.
 He was born in Bend, Oregon and grew up on a cattle ranch in the high desert near the beautiful Cascade Mountains.
 He earned a Bachelor of Music Degree in Vocal Performance and a Master of Fine Arts Degree in Musical Theatre from San Diego State University.
-He has had leading roles in dozens of musicals and has directed over 80 major works including one Canadian premiere and over 45 American premiere productions.
+Jeffrey also earned a Doctor of Ministry Degree from Moriah Institute of Biblical Studies.
+He has had leading roles in dozens of musicals and has directed over 150 major works including one Canadian premiere and over 80 American premiere productions.
 Jeffrey was a full professor and head of the theatre department at North Central University in Minneapolis, Minnesota from 1993 to 2000.
-He is currently the drama director at College of The Albemarle in Elizabeth City, NC.
-Over the past 36 years Jeffrey and his wife Gloria have worked as evangelists, staff pastors at a local church, professors, and have ministered through music and drama in nearly every state in the US (including Hawaii and Alaska), Canada, Australia, Spain, Belgium, Italy, Germany, Israel, Great Britain, New Zealand, Fiji, and throughout the Caribbean.
+He is also currently the drama director at College of The Albemarle in Elizabeth City, NC.
+Over the past 38 years Jeffrey and his wife Gloria have worked as evangelists, staff pastors at a local church, professors, and have ministered through music and drama in nearly every state in the US (including Hawaii and Alaska), Canada, Australia, Spain, Belgium, Italy, Germany, Israel, Great Britain, New Zealand, Fiji, and throughout the Caribbean.
 Jeffrey is an ordained minister and a tribal member of the Cherokee Nation of Oklahoma.
-(His paternal grandmother was a Cherokee born in Oklahoma (then known as “Indian Territory”) in 1905. (“Indian Territory” became the state of Oklahoma in 1907.)
+(His paternal grandmother was a Cherokee born in Oklahoma, then known as “Indian Territory,” in 1905. (“Indian Territory” became the state of Oklahoma in 1907.)
 He began his professional career as an actor and singer while performing in the classical opera Pagliacci with famed American tenor Richard Tucker at the World’s Fair and Expo in Washington State in 1974.
-Jeffrey and his wife Gloria have performed for over 235,000 people at the Rocky Hock Playhouse since it opened in 2000.
+Jeffrey and his wife Gloria have performed for over 280,000 people at the Rocky Hock Playhouse since it opened in 2000.